Day of the Tread FAQ’s 2017

 Beware that some streets close to the Civic Plaza are barricaded in preparation of the ride.

 Change your mind about your ride distance?
 No problem.
 Remember this is a ride, not a race!

 Want a little more Challenge?
 The Prevender Hill Climb is Back!

 3.3 miles of the uphill (not downhill) climb on Tramway, will be timed.
 If you are riding the 54 or the Century, a chip will be provided at registration.

 RIDE SAFETY AND TECH SUPPORT

 Safety rules and route maps will be available at Packet Pick-up.
 Volunteer riders will be available to answer questions related to the routes, major intersections, rules of the road etc. Helmets are mandatory for all participants.
 The course in not a closed course so all NEW MEXICO Bicycle laws are mandatory.
-The Olev Rapido Cycling Team will be acting as Ride Marshalls for the courses.
-They will be strictly and professionally monitoring all participants to ensure that all rules of the road are maintained.
-They are designated by the wearing of Ride Marshall Bib and a very distinctive green kit.
-In addition they will be acting as ambassadors providing route guidance and will support riders who have minor technical issues including flats.
+Ride Marshalls are available for route guidance and support riders who have minor technical issues including flats.
 Moving SAG support will also be available throughout the course and Technicians from various Albuquerque Bike Shops will be providing stationary support at selected Recharge Zones.